-The Festival of Making will be a national event attracting makers and manufacturers from across the country to show visitors and audiences their skills and talents by providing workshops, demonstrations, commissions and exhibitions as well as food, music and entertainment across the town centre.
-This family friendly event will inspire, create and excite future generations of makers and demonstrate the real Northern Powerhouse.
+The Festival of Making is a national event attracting makers and manufacturers from across the country to show visitors and audiences their skills and talents by providing workshops, demonstrations, commissions and exhibitions as well as food, music and entertainment across the town centre.
+This family friendly event inspires, creates and excites future generations of makers and demonstrates the real Northern Powerhouse.

-key event within the Festival of Making is a weekend Makers Market situated in
+key event within the Festival of Making was a weekend Makers Market situated in

 Blackburn’s King George’s Hall.
-The Makers Market is a collaboration between
+The Makers Market was a collaboration between

 Festival producers, Deco Publique and guest curators, Hopeful and Glorious to